gleam-lang/gleam/CONTRIBUTING.md

 To run the compiler tests.
 This will require a recent stable version of Rust to be installed.

+If you are using the Nix package manager, there's a [gleam-nix flake](https://github.com/vic/gleam-nix) you can use for running any Gleam version or quickly obtaining a development environment for Gleam.

 ```shell
 cargo test